April 2, 2021

 Data loggers are a type of temperature monitoring device.
 Data loggers placed throughout a storage area ensure that the proper temperature is being maintained.
 Some data loggers are equipped with alarms, allowing them to sound when the proper temperatures have been violated.

 Other methods of temperature monitoring include temperature probes.
 Smart temperature probes will even integrate with smartphone apps.
-This allows for temperature recording and immediate pass or fail detection.
+This allows for temperature recording and immediate pass/fail detection.

 HACCP and the Retail Space